during divorce proceedings, we over complicate things

 It is simple in most cases to ascertain and agree on the property value, namely the family home or other investment properties.
 Your local real estate agents will be the first place to begin.

 Agree on what is best for your children

 Avoid the mistake of using your child to punish the parent or your in-laws.
 Your child has the right to know and is cared for by both their parents and have relationships with extended family.
 Think of what is in your child’s best interest first.
 You and your partner or spouse can agree on a parenting plan or consent orders without the need of going to court.

 5. Avoid listening to the wrong advice - If you are not feeling well, you go and see your family doctor.
 Your friends and relatives are great to have around you when to share tears and hurt, but be cautious as their views will be biased towards you and will not necessarily advance your course.
 The law is complex and you will need an experienced family lawyer to advise you on your legal rights and obligations.
 So it is important that you hire the right lawyer.
 I recommend you read my book This is Your Divorce and Not Your Lawyer’s.

-6. Negotiate your differences or have the court decide - You can negotiate and settle your differences or you can apply to the court to make the decision on how the assets will be divided.
+6. Negotiate your differences or have the court decide - You can negotiate and settle your differences, or you can apply to the court to decide on how the assets will be divided.
 In any disagreement, individuals understandably aim to achieve the best possible outcome for their position.
 However, the principles of fairness and maintaining a relationship are the keys to a successful outcome, especially where children are involved.

 Divorce litigation in some cases is unavoidable.
-It may seem as though you are advancing your case at start but in the end it will always be a unnecessary approach.
+It may seem as though you are advancing your case at the start but in the end, it will always be an unnecessary approach.